-Over the last two decades the Coalition for Community Schools, led by the Institute for Educational Leadership, has been leading advocacy efforts to promote community schools as a vehicle to ensure all young people have the conditions they need to succeed and thrive.
+Since 1997, the Institute for Educational Leadership has mobilized the Coalition for Community Schools to lead advocacy efforts to promote Community Schools as a vehicle to ensure all young people have the conditions they need to succeed and thrive.

-March for Children and Youth Month was launched in 2017 as an annual campaign to concentrate our advocacy efforts among our national, state and local partners in one month.
-Our collective advocacy as a Coalition is important both to build champions among our policymakers for policies and funding that support children and youth and to strengthen our role as advocates for children and youth who are facing systemic inequities in their communities.
-When we live in an era where, across 32 states, the rate of child poverty for African-American and Hispanic children is at least twice that of their white peers, and in some states, their poverty rate is 4 or 5 times as high.
-With racial disparities in school, discipline are growing; we can no longer sit on the sidelines and hope others advocate for more equitable conditions-it must be us, it must be now, and we must speak with one voice.
+March for Children and Youth Month was launched in 2017 as an annual campaign to concentrate our advocacy efforts among our national, state and local partners.
+Our collective advocacy as a Coalition is important to build champions among our policymakers for policies and funding that support children and youth and to strengthen our role as advocates for children and youth who are facing systemic inequities in their communities.
+Although we have seen a steady decline in child poverty rates over the last few years, the percentage of Black and Hispanic students living in poverty is almost four times greater than their white peers.
+With racial disparities in school, we can no longer sit on the sidelines and hope others advocate for more equitable conditions - it must be us, it must be now, and we must speak with one voice.

-During this campaign, we want policymakers to understand the power of community schools as a vehicle to address these inequities, as told through the stories and examples you as advocates can share.
-We also want policymakers to understand the systemic barriers in communities preventing children and youth from accessing unlimited opportunities, and own ideas on how these barriers can be tackled through policy-whether at the local, state or federal level.
+During this campaign, we want policymakers to understand the power of Community Schools as a vehicle to address these inequities, as told through the stories and examples you as advocates can share.
+We also want policymakers to understand the systemic barriers in communities preventing children and youth from accessing unlimited opportunities, and ideas on how these barriers can be tackled through policy-whether at the local, state or federal level.
 Join us during this month to raise our voices together to create the conditions of equity and opportunity we want for all children and youth across the country to experience every day.